KhaingSuThway/Cardiac_Arrhythmias_Classification_with_Lightweight_CNN/README.md

 Our study has got a heart of gold.
 We're here to make a real difference for those living in rural areas, where access to cardiology specialists and monitoring equipment is limited.
 With our lightweight neural network and portable ECG access, detecting abnormal heart rhythms becomes a breeze - even for COVID-19 patients requiring constant monitoring.
 The future of healthcare is looking brighter already! ✨🏥Early arrhythmia detection means better treatment outcomes and enhanced options for doctors.
 We're talking about a whole new level of patient care and medical research advancement! 🌟🏆

 Join us on this epic journey as we revolutionize arrhythmia detection using cutting-edge technology.
 Our impact is going to be huge, especially for underserved communities lacking advanced healthcare.
 We're all about making lives better and leaving no one behind.
 Let's embark on this exciting adventure together! 🤝🌍

+## Acknowledgment

+We extend our heartfelt gratitude to the Faculty of Electrical Engineering Department and the Research Council of Biomedical Engineering Program at Chulalongkorn University for their invaluable support and collaboration in this research scholarship.
+Their contribution has been instrumental in making this study a reality.
+Thank you for being an essential part of our journey to revolutionize cardiac arrhythmia detection! 🙏🌟

 ## Features